mikeville/birdseye/README.md

 # Despin

+*"If you stopped spinning with the earth, how fast would the ground move beneath you?"*

+This app answers that question visually, with a tiny taste of the [overview effect](https://en.wikipedia.org/wiki/Overview_effect).

-A mobile-first prototype that lets you viscerally feel Earth's rotation.
-You look straight down from a viewpoint **fixed in inertial space**; the ground rotates past beneath at your actual latitude.
+Look straight down from a viewpoint **fixed in inertial space**; the ground rotates past beneath at your actual location.
 One control: a vertical altitude slider that widens or narrows the field of view.
 Low altitude = ground whips by.
 High altitude = planet turns gently.
-Same physics; altitude is the perceptual knob.

 ## Stack